 Hold the pan on both sides with heat pads and slowly tilt and swirl the pan so the gravy moves over the fish, season with Salt if necessary.

-Cook for 30-40 minutes until gravy reduces and slightly thickens.
+Cook for 30-40 minutes until the gravy reduces and slightly thickens.

-The gravy would not be thick or creamy as when you cook with coconut milk but turns to a deeper colour than it was, to begin with.
+The gravy would not be as thick or creamy as when you cook with coconut milk, but it turns to a deeper colour than it was to begin with.

 Serve warm with your favourite rice and curry dishes.